Danielifed/alx-system_engineering-devops/0x10-https_ssl/README.md

-This directory will contain all HTTPS SSL files
+This directory will contain ssl files